Clean Rooms

 Airborne Particulate Cleanliness Class Number

-Represents the number of particles 0.5 microns in size or larger per cubic foot of air in the clean room.
-The smaller the class number, the higher the air purity.
+Indicates the number of 0.5-micron or larger particles per cubic foot of air; a lower class number signifies higher air purity.

 Ceiling Grid System